It’s apple week at my son’s preschool, and this apple preschool activity is a hit!

 holding a glue stick – which will lead to a more efficient pencil grip READ MORE ABOUT PENCIL GRIP HERE.

 conversation starters about why apples are different colors and the differences he remembers in the way apple taste

 Go ahead!
-Set this apple Breakfast Invitation up for tomorrow!
+Set this apple activity for preschoolers as your Breakfast Invitation up for tomorrow!